marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 ## Tiles

 When creating 2D games, especially pixelart ones, it makes sense to use square tiles to build the game world.
-It could be some platformed or top-down game.
+It could be some platformer or top-down game.

 The process is usually as follows: